DanielWinklehner/pycontrolsystem/README.md

 `conda create --name pycontrolsystem --file spec-file.txt`

+or using the __Import__ button in _Anaconda Navigator_.

-_Note: If you are using Anaconda, do the following in a shell openend with the Anaconda environment created for the pycontrolsystem._
+_Note: If you are using Anaconda, do the following steps in a shell openend with the Anaconda environment created for the pycontrolsystem._

+The only module not available from Anaconda is `pyusb`.
+Install it simply by using pip

+`pip install pyusb`

 Either use pip to install the pycontrolsystem directly from the github repository